Hulton History, Family Crest & Coats of Arms

 Early Origins of the Hulton family

-The surname Hulton was first found in Lancashire at Little Hulton where "the Hultons were the early lords."
+The surname Hulton was first found in the town of Lancashire at Little Hulton where "the Hultons were the early lords."
 In Over Hulton, more evidence of the early family records were found.
-"It comprises 1300 acres, chiefly arable land, and entirely the property of William Hulton, Esq., of Hulton Park.
+"It comprises 1300 acres, chiefly arable land, and entirely the property of William Hulton, Esquire, of Hulton Park.
 The old Hall, the residence of this gentleman's ancestors through many generations, stood upon the site of the present mansion, which is of modern erection; the park is laid out in plantations and pleasure-grounds upon an extensive scale."

 The hamlet of Lostock in Lancashire was once a family seat.
 "This place formed part of the barony of Manchester, and was held by Richard de Hulton."